nipil/bind-template-master-slave/README.md

 - fix permissions : `${CONF_DIR}/secure_permissions.sh`
 - ensure DNSSEC keys are setup : `${CONF_DIR}/ensure_dnssec_keys.sh`
 - start bind : `systemctl start bind9`

+# Install script

+The tool generates an remote install script `build/install.sh`

+This script requires a valid ssh configuration for each master/slave fqdn, with a user which can run all commands (root)

+It uploads the files via SCP and runs the commands remotely